gjbex/training-material/Debugging/ErrorHandling/Assert/README.md

     given number, using assertions to check preconditions and invariants.
 1. `Makefile`: make file to build the applications.
+1. `Makefile.prod`: make file to illustrate how to build for debugging as well as production.

 ## How to use it?
 When building the software, two applications will be built.
 They are